1. Avoid Premature Skin Ageing & Use a ‘Broad-Spectrum’ Sunscreen

-When your skin comes into contact with UV rays or environmental pollutants, it causes the production of highly reactive & unstable molecules in your skin (called 'free radicals').
+When your skin cells come into contact with UV rays or environmental pollutants, it causes the production of highly reactive & unstable molecules in your skin (called 'free radicals').
 These molecules damage your DNA & collagen – this is known as ‘oxidative stress’.
 Dr. Scott McGregor.

-Both UVA and UVB are forms of ultraviolet light that penetrate the earth's atmosphere.
+Both UVA and UVB are forms of ultraviolet light that penetrate the earth's atmosphere and affect skin health.
 UVA’s penetrate deep into the skin’s dermis which is the skin's thickest layer.
 Unprotected UVA exposure can lead to premature ageing, hyperpigmentation, wrinkling of the skin and cancer.
 UVB is what generates a burn or redness to the skin, and ultimately skin cancer as well.

-Both can contribute to skin cancers and are key players in causing premature ageing.
+Both can contribute to skin cancers and are key players in causing premature skin ageing.

 “UVA rays are considered the sun’s silent killers, because unlike UVB rays, you do not feel the effects of UVA rays damaging your skin.
 UVA rays are the cause of tanning, and unless you burn first, getting a tan isn’t painful, but those unfelt UVA rays are reaching deep into the skin, causing havoc in every layer.

 "UVA rays penetrate farther into the skin than UVB rays, steadily destroying key substances in skin that give it its firmness and elasticity.
 UVA rays are a leading cause of wrinkles and a cause of, or major contributor to, every type of skin cancer."

 Staying hydrated is one of the best things you can do for healthy skin!
 And we’re not talking about the odd glass of water or waiting until you’re thirsty, we’re talking about consistently staying hydrated.